giovanniguidi/deeplabV3-PyTorch/README.md

 dataset contains 491K images of 13 popular clothing categories with bounding boxes, and almost 185K images with segmentation, from both commercial shopping stores and consumers.

 DeepLabV3+ model is very complex, but the biggest difference compared to other models is the use of "atrous convolutions" in the encoder (which was already suggested in the first DeepLab model by Chen et al. 2016), in a configuration called Atrous Spatial Pyramid Pooling (ASPP).
-ASPP is composed by different atrous convolution layers in parallel with a different atrous rate, allowing to capture information at multiple scales and extract denser feature maps (see the paper for details).
+ASPP is composed by different atrous convolution layers in parallel with a different atrous rate, allowing to capture information at multiple scales and extract denser feature maps (see the image below and the paper for details).

 ![picture alt](https://github.com/giovanniguidi/deeplabV3_Pytorch/blob/master/docs/deeplab.png "")